 Clean pain is just pain.
 Your partner leaves, you grieve.
 Someone dies, you mourn.
 You fail, you feel the failure.
 It moves through you like weather - intense, sometimes terrible, but temporary.

-But when you avoid feeling it - through achievement, distraction, or analysis - you create something else.
+But when you avoid feeling it through achievement, distraction, or analysis, you create something else.
 The exhaustion of constantly running.
 The anxiety about being anxious.
 The shame about feeling angry.
 The loneliness of never letting anyone see you break.

 This isn't weather anymore - it's climate.
 A permanent atmosphere of not-quite-feeling, not-quite-living.
 You're not feeling your feelings; you're feeling feelings about your feelings.
 And that's endless.
-That's the spiral that therapy homework can't touch.

-Real therapy - the kind that changes you - doesn't feel like progress.
+Real therapy, the kind that changes you, doesn't feel like progress.
 Not at first.
 It feels like regression.
 Like you're getting worse.
 Because you're finally feeling things you've spent decades avoiding.

 The competent adult suddenly feels like a needy child.
 The helper discovers rage.
 The good one finds their selfishness.

 Your therapist isn't impressed by your insights.
 They're interested in your silences.
 Not what you know but what you can't say.
 Not your formulations but your fumbling.

 You start saying things that surprise you.
 Feeling things that don't make sense.
-You cry about something 'stupid'.
-You rage about something 'tiny'.
+You cry about something "stupid".
+You rage about something "tiny".
 You need things you can't justify.

 This is what change looks like: messier before it's clearer.

+The solution isn't better therapy techniques or more sophisticated understanding.
+It's simpler and more terrifying: letting yourself be affected.
 Affected by your therapist's presence.
 By their words landing differently than expected.
 By feeling seen in a way that's uncomfortable.
 By not being able to manage their perception of you.

-This capacity - to be moved, changed, touched by another person - isn't built through worksheets.
+This capacity to be moved, changed, touched by another person isn't built through worksheets.
 It's built through relationship.
 Through showing up week after week, same time, same place, especially when you don't want to.

-Through bringing your 'boring' problems, your 'shameful' wants, your 'stupid' concerns.
+Through bringing your "boring" problems, your "shameful" wants, your "stupid" concerns.
 Not your interesting trauma or philosophical insights.
 The ordinary mess of being human.

-If you're still reading, you're probably caught between two truths:
+If you're still reading, you're probably caught between two truths: what you're doing isn't working, and the alternative feels terrifying.

 That's exactly where you need to be.
 Not comfortable, not confident, not even hopeful.
 Just finally honest about the cost of staying the same.